 Patients want to make an appointment, but only some practices offer a mobile-optimized experience.
 Three out of 4 patients prefer to book appointments online, so provide online scheduling with a responsive layout on your website and your web profiles to make it easier.

 As the appointment approaches, patients rarely receive automated alerts to remind them of their appointments.
-Implement automated text message reminders to reduce no-shows by an average of 25%.
+Implement automated appointment reminders to reduce no-shows by an average of 25%.

-During the visit, patient intake, check in, and collecting patient payments are not a smooth experience.
-Streamline by offering digital intake forms in advance and in office, and have patients enter their own payment information to reduce errors.
+During their visits, patient intake, check-in, and collecting payments must be a smooth experience for patients.
+Streamline by offering digital intake forms in advance and in-office, and have patients enter their own payment information to reduce errors.

 After the visit, practices often don’t send automated post-appointment surveys or statements to collect patient feedback or payments proactively.
 In fact, 93% of providers rely on manual and paper-based transactions to collect.
 Automated post-visit surveys improve reputation management, while automated patient billing can save practices 6 hours a week on collection calls.

 Patients often miss payments.
 Practices aren’t able to monitor accounts receivable and miss out on revenue.
 To solve this problem, text, email, and mail statements and balance reminders that encourage patients to pay their balances digitally, and track delivery.

 Key takeaway: Seek an all-in-one patient journey solution

 Knowing how patients experience your healthcare practice is essential in creating a more positive journey for them.
 By analyzing the patient’s arc, you can better assess and understand potential pain points within their visit.